Music of New York City: Tin Pan Alley

-Tin Pan Alley was a center for music publishing around the turn of the 20th century.
-Numerous professional songwriters lived in the area, churning out songs ready for mainstream America during a time that music, like other aspects of American culture, was becoming a national rather than a regional affair.
-Tin Pan Alley was originally in an area called Union Square, and it had become the major center for music publishing by the mid-1890s.
-The songwriters of this era wrote formulaic songs, many of them sentimental ballads.
+Beginning in the mid 1880s, the music publishers clustered in Union Square were referred to as Tin Pan Alley.
+This had become the major center for music publishing by the mid-1890s.
+Tin Pan Alley eventually moved uptown to 28th street.
+Many professional songwriters lived nearby, churning out songs ready for mainstream audiences during a time that music, like other aspects of American culture, was becoming a national rather than a regional affair.

+The songwriters of this era often wrote formulaic songs, many of them sentimental ballads.

+(T)hese publishers devised formulas by which songs could be produced with speed and dispatch...
+Songs were now to be produced from a serviceable matrix, and issued in large quantities: stereotypes for foreign songs, Negro songs, humorous ditties, and, most important of all, sentimental ballads.

 Some of the most notable publishers included Willis Woodward, the Witmark house of publishing, Charles K. Harris, and Edward B. Marks and Joseph W. Stern.
 Stern and Marks began writing together as amateurs in 1894, with "The Little Lost Child"; the song became a hit, selling more than two million copies of its sheet music after its successful promotion as an illustrated song and after it attracted the attention of popular stage performer Della Fox.
 However, Paul Dresser was, in the words of David Ewen, the "richest contributor of sentimental ballads to Union Square."
 He was an original composer, less maudlin, less cloyingly sentimental, and less cliché-ridden than his contemporaries.

 In addition to the popular, mainstream ballads and other clean-cut songs, some Tin Pan Alley publishers focused on rough songs such as "Drill Ye Tarriers" in 1888, believed to have been written by an unskilled laborer turned stage performer named Thomas F. Casey.
 Coon songs were another important part of Tin Pan Alley, derived from the watered-down songs of the minstrel show with the "verve and electricity" brought by the "assimilation of the ragtime rhythm."
 The first popular coon song was "New Coon in Town," introduced in 1883, and was followed by a wave of coon shouters such as Ernest Hogan and May Irwin.